tiagoseq/NeuralFieldEq.jl/JOSS/paper.md

 \end{equation}
 where $d\left(\mathbf{x},\mathbf{y}\right)=\frac{||\mathbf{x}-\mathbf{y}||_2}{v}$ represents the delay, which is assumed to only depend on the distance and on the transmission speed $v$.
 If $v$ is sufficiently high, $d$ can be neglected and \autoref{eq:dNFE} is reduced to \autoref{eq:NFE}.
 Moreover, $V$ satisfies the initial condition $V(\mathbf{x},t_0)=V_0(\mathbf{x},t_0),\,\,t_0\in\left[-\tau_{max},\,\,0\right]$, wherein $\tau_{max}$ is the maximum delay correspondent to $\Omega$.

-@KuehnRiedler considered the stochasticity inherent to neuronal interactions, and presented a spectral method to stochastic non-delayed NFE with additive white noise and spatial correlation. `NeuralFieldEq.jl` proposes to efficiently solve NFE in the mentioned scenarios, and in stochastic neural fields with finite transmission speeds,
+@KuehnRiedler considered the stochasticity inherent to neuronal interactions, and presented a spectral method to stochastic non-delayed NFE with additive white noise and spatial correlation.
+So, considering a finite speed in this scenario, the following delayed stochastic NFE can be written,
 \begin{align}\label{eq:dSNFE}
     \alpha\, dV\left(\mathbf{x},t\right) =& \left[I\left(\mathbf{x},t\right) - V\left(\mathbf{x},t\right) + \int_{\Omega}K\left(||\mathbf{x}-\mathbf{y}||_2\right)S\big[V\left(\mathbf{y},t-d\left(\mathbf{x},\mathbf{y}\right)\right)\big]\,\,d^2\mathbf{y}\right]dt + \nonumber \\
     & \epsilon dW\left(\mathbf{x},t\right),